The double-entry system of accounting or bookkeeping means that for every business transaction, amounts must be recorded in a minimum of two accounts.

 - Vital ratios cannot be computed.

 - This system is unscientific and does not follow any concrete rules.

 Wrapping it up

-It seems that single entry system is the oldest methods that has been used by peoples, yet it has been still used in different required part but the most educate and efficient is double entry system for all the business to make every details more clear.
+It seems that the single entry system is the oldest method that has been used by peoples; yet it has been still used in different required parts but the most educated and efficient is the double-entry system for all the businesses to make every detail more clearly.